Garret Hobart: Legacy

-Roosevelt, Hobart's successor, praised Hobart.
-The day after Hobart's death, he stated:
+A century after Hobart's death, Gould wrote: "Despite the historical obscurity into which he has fallen, Hobart was a successful vice president who played a significant role in the McKinley administration."
+He was also praised by his successor, Roosevelt.
+The then-New York governor stated the day after Hobart's death:

 What he did was done not by force of position, but by force of character, his rare tact, his extraordinary common sense, and the impression of sincerity he created upon every man with whom he was brought in contact.

 A statue of Hobart, erected in 1903, stands outside Paterson's city hall.
 The communities of Hobart, Oklahoma, and Hobart, Washington, are named after the former vice president.

 During his vice presidency, Hobart was asked to select a sculptor to create a marble bust of his likeness for the United States Senate Vice Presidential Bust Collection.
 However, he delayed the decision and died before he could select someone.
 Jennie Hobart later chose the prominent New Jersey sculptor Frank Edwin Elwell, and Elwell completed it in 1901.
 That same year, it was placed in the U.S. Capitol Building.